-My passion for investing started early, thanks to my grandmother, Gloria, who first sparked my interest as a teenager.
-From then on, I devoured every investment book I could find, and I vividly remember the impact The Intelligent Investor had on me.
-In those days, I’d rush home from school, eager to catch the latest market news and see how the financial world unfolded each day.
+My passion for investing began thanks to my grandmother, Gloria, who first sparked my interest as a teenager.
+From then on, I devoured every investment book I could find.
+I vividly remember the impact The Intelligent Investor had on me, and by high school, I was the kid who rushed home to watch market coverage instead of sports highlights.

 Anchored in principles.